jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 | Exchanging Reserved Instances                | Can't be exchanged.        | Can be exchanged during the term for another Convertible Reserved Instance with new attributes |
 | Selling in the Reserved Instance Marketplace | Can be sold.               | Can't be sold.                                                                                 |
 | Buying in the Reserved Instance Marketplace  | Can be bought.             | Can't be bought.                                                                               |

+**Spot Instances**: Amazon EC2 Spot Instances let you take advantage of unused EC2 capacity in the AWS cloud.
+Spot Instances are available at up to a 90% discount compared to On-Demand prices.

+- You can "lose" at any time, because spot price changes.
+- Can be combined with On-demand Instances
+- Up to 90% of discount compared to On-Demand
+- Has access to multiple AWS services.
+- You can use Spot Instances for various stateless, fault-tolerant, or flexible applications such as big data, containerized workloads, CI/CD, web servers, high-performance computing (HPC), and test & development workloads.

+**Dedicated Hosts**: Book an entire physical server.

+- An Amazon EC2 Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use.
+- This type address compliance requirements, reduce cost by allowing you to use your own licenses
+- Three year reservation period
+- More expensive
+- Useful to compliance needs/regulatory issues, use software that require licenses.

+**EC2 Dedicated Instances**: Hardware dedicated to the customer.

+- Can share the hardware if instances within the same account.
+- It is a soft version of dedicated hosts.

+Difference between Dedicated Hosts and EC2 Dedicated Instances

+- Both allow you to use dedicated server, but in the EC2 Dedicated Hosts you pay for each Host and can have more access to the hardware it is much more flexible and is recommended when you have server bound licences, while in EC2 Dedicated Instances you pay for each instance and cannot have access to hardware.